-The 401(k) feature of the Plan is funded by both employee contributions and employer matching contributions.
+Contributions - The 401(k) feature of the Plan is funded by both employee contributions and employer matching contributions.
 Participants may contribute between 1% and 50% of their pre-tax annual compensation, not to exceed the amount permitted pursuant to the Internal Revenue Code (the "IRC").
-Employer matching contributions to the accounts of non-highly compensated employees, as defined by the Internal Revenue Service (the "IRS"), are equal to 100% of the first 3% of each participant's eligible compensation contributed to the Plan.
+Employer matching contributions to the accounts of non-highly compensated employees, as defined by the Internal Revenue Service (the "IRS"), are equal to 100% of the first 3% of each participant's eligible compensation contributed to the Plan and 50% of the next 2% of eligible compensation contributed to the Plan.
 Employer matching contributions to the accounts of highly compensated employees, as defined by the IRS, are equal to 50% of up to 6% of each participant's eligible compensation contributed to the Plan.
 Employer matching contributions are made to the account of each eligible employee each pay period.

 The profit sharing feature of the Plan is non-contributory on the part of employees and is funded by Company contributions from its current or accumulated earnings and profit amounts.
 The discretionary annual contribution is authorized by the Company's Board of Directors in accordance with, and subject to, the terms and limitations of the Plan.
-Profit sharing contributions for the Plan year ended June 30, 2012 were 3% of the participant's eligible compensation for all eligible participants.
+Profit sharing contributions for the Plan year ended June 30, 2013 were 2% of the participant's eligible compensation for all eligible participants.
 Eligible employees who had attained the ages of 35 to 39 and were credited with 10 or more years of vested service as of July 1, 2001 receive two times the above profit sharing contribution.
 Eligible employees who had attained the age of 40 or more and were credited with 10 or more years of vested service as of July 1, 2001 receive three times the above profit sharing contribution.